US Banking for Canadian LLC Owners (2026)

 Can a Canadian citizen open a US bank account without visiting the US?

-Yes, through fintech platforms.
-Mercury, Wise Business, and Relay all accept fully remote applications from Canadian LLC owners.
-No US visit is required.
-TD Bank also offers cross-border account opening for existing TD Canada Trust customers in some cases, though the process for business accounts may require an in-person visit to a US branch.
-Traditional US banks (Chase, Bank of America, Wells Fargo) generally require an in-person branch visit.
+Yes.
+Mercury, Wise Business, and Relay all accept remote applications from Canadian LLC owners.
+TD Bank offers cross-border opening for existing TD Canada Trust customers, though business accounts may still require an in-person branch visit.
+Traditional banks like Chase, Bank of America, and Wells Fargo generally require you to show up in person.

 Is TD Bank the same entity in Canada and the US?

-No. TD Bank, N.A. (the US entity) and TD Canada Trust are separate legal entities, both subsidiaries of Toronto-Dominion Bank.
-They share a parent company and a cross-border banking program, but they are regulated by different authorities (OCC/FDIC in the US, OSFI/CDIC in Canada), maintain separate deposit insurance, and operate independently.
-A freeze or compliance review at one entity does not automatically affect accounts at the other — which is itself a form of structural redundancy.
+No. TD Bank, N.A.
+(US) and TD Canada Trust (Canada) are separate legal entities under the same parent, Toronto-Dominion Bank.
+Different regulators (OCC/FDIC vs. OSFI/CDIC), separate deposit insurance, independent operations.
+A compliance freeze at one does not automatically hit the other, which is itself a useful form of redundancy.

 What happened to RBC US banking?

-RBC sold its US retail and commercial banking operations to Citizens Financial Group in a deal that closed in March 2023.
-Former RBC Bank US clients were migrated to Citizens Bank.
-Citizens does not offer a Canada-specific cross-border banking program equivalent to TD's.
-Canadian founders who previously used RBC for cross-border banking need an alternative arrangement.
+RBC sold its US retail and commercial banking to Citizens Financial Group in March 2023.
+Former RBC Bank US clients were migrated to Citizens.
+Citizens has no Canada-specific cross-border program, so if you were using RBC for this, you need a new setup.

 How much does Wise save on CAD-USD conversion compared to a bank?